tjadams/Coding-Problems/dsalgo/README.md

 - Sometimes uses way more memory than needed

 #### Example usages that work uniquely well with this data structure
-- Counting how many times you have seen some values in something. hashtable[h(some value)] = number of times you have seen it
+- Counting how many times you have seen some values in something. hashtable[h(some key)] = number of times you have seen it

 ## Tree & Graph definitions
 **This is very important**

-- Leaves: nodes with no children
+- Leaf nodes (leaves): nodes with no children
 - Siblings: nodes with same parent
 - Root: node with no parent.
 This is the top-most node of the tree.
 Also the starting point for iteration in the tree data structure
 - Path: sequence of nodes n_1, n_2, ..., n_k such that n_i is the parent of n_i+1 for 1 <= i < k
 - Walk: A walk is movement from one node to another in the tree.
 You can walk back to the same node you started if you wanted to.
 - Length: number of edges on a path
 - Depth of a tree node: is the length of the unique path from the root to that node.
 "How deep is that node?"
 Root has a depth of 0.
 Depth of tree is different from depth of root i.e., "How deep does the tree go?" vs. "How deep is the root from the root?
 0"
 - Height of a tree node: is the length of the longest unique path from that tree node to a leaf.
-All leaves have a high of 0."How high is that node?"
+All leaves have a height of 0.
+Example usages: "How high is that node?" or "What is the height of this node?"
 - **Height of a tree = Depth of a tree = Max Height = Max Depth**: is the length of the longest unique path from the root to a leaf node.
 "How high is the tree?"
 - Traversal: visiting every node once
 - **Serialize**: Means to put something into a series.
-Ex: serialize a tree makes a series representation of a tree
+Ex: serialize a tree makes a series representation of a tree.
+Ex: serialize a tree into an infix string.

 ## Binary Trees
 **These are different than Binary Search Trees.
 BSTs extend the functionality of BTs**